UAchado/microsite/docs/User Stories/Definition_of_done.md

 4. PR reviewed and approved by a different team member.

-5. User documentation updated or added in Docusaurus.

-6. Developer documentation updated or added in Docusaurus.
+5. Developer documentation updated or added in Docusaurus.